MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deploy-troubleshoot.md

 ### Check the "DNS servers" configuration

 Setting up Private Endpoint requires configuring DNS, We support Azure Private DNS zone setup only.
-Custom DNS server setup is not support, check that the records that were created as part of private endpoint are registered to Azure Private DNS zone.
+Custom DNS server setup isn't support, check that the records that were created as part of private endpoint are registered to Azure Private DNS zone.

 ### Diagnose the virtual network with the REST API

 The [ARMClient](https://chocolatey.org/packages/ARMClient) is used to call the REST API using PowerShell.

-1. Log in with ARMClient
+1. Sign in with ARMClient

     ```powerShell
     armclient login